code

 Websocket smuggling is a type of attack that exploits the this protocol to bypass network security measures and gain unauthorized access to a server or a network.
 Even though the vulnerability does not originate from the said protocol, it is an integral part of the exploitation part.

 To better understand the vulnerability, we need to understand how reverse proxies handle a WebSocket connection.
-As mentioned earlier, the connection is established by sending an HTTP upgrade request, and once the server responds with a “Switching Protocol” response, the connection is established.
-Some reverse proxies do not check for the response status code.
-As a result, it is possible to trick the reverse proxy into thinking the connection was established, thus creating a TCP connection between the client and the backend server, as shown in the following image:
+The client establishes a connection by sending an HTTP upgrade request.
+Once the server responds with a ‘Switching Protocols’ status, the connection is active.
+Some reverse proxies skip checking this status, allowing attackers to trick the proxy into opening a TCP connection between the client and backend server, as shown below:

 WebSocket